gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 > Note: `copy-backups-task` runs as a separate job, and it operates only on the backup bucket, hence it doesn't depend on health of etcd cluster members.

-> Note: CopyBackupTask has already been implemented and it's currently being used in [Control Plane Migration](https://github.com/gardener/gardener/blob/master/docs/proposals/07-shoot-control-plane-migration.md) but CopyBackupTask can be harmonize with `EtcdOperatorTask` custom resource.
+> Note: `copy-backups-task` has already been implemented and it's currently being used in [Control Plane Migration](https://github.com/gardener/gardener/blob/master/docs/proposals/07-shoot-control-plane-migration.md) but `copy-backups-task` can be harmonize with `EtcdOperatorTask` custom resource.

 ## Metrics